 Dr Christopher Wohlgamuth completed his PhD in physics at The University of Texas at Dallas.
 His research focused on the temperature-dependent effects during the charge transport process of DNA.
 Using this diverse background of both life and physical science, he is successfully commercialising university intellectual property through licensing and start-up avenues.
 Chris is interested in opportunities to use his analytical background in a cross-functional role to bridge the gap between science, technology and business development.

 Dr Edward Walter is a consultant in Intensive Care Medicine (ICM) and Anaesthesia at the Royal Surrey County Hospital, UK, where he is also a course director for ICM.
-He is a reviewer for the Journal of the Intensive Care Society, a regular editor of manuscripts and holder of a diploma with distinction in proofreading and editing.
+He is a reviewer for the Journal of the Intensive Care Society, an associate editor for the Journal of the Intensive Care Society, a regular editor of manuscripts and holder of a diploma with distinction in proofreading and editing.
 The author and co-author of articles published in peer-reviewed journals, he maintains an active interest in pre-hospital medicine, hyperthermia, follow-up after discharge, quality improvement projects and imaging.

 Dr James Dawson is a computational chemist and materials scientist who graduated from the University of Sheffield, UK.
-He is an active proofreader and current academic at the University of Bath, and has held research posts in the universities of Kyoto and Cambridge.
+He is an active proofreader and current academic at Newcastle University, and has held research posts in the universities of Kyoto and Cambridge.
 During this period, he has co-authored ~30 peer-reviewed publications.
 His scientific focus is on computational materials science for energy storage and electronics applications, while his research leverages the synergy between thermodynamics and electronic structure methods.